Dr. Pramod Kumar Pal

 Consultation in OPD

 There is no appointment system at NIMHANS.
 Kindly see the following instructions, which may be useful to you if you want to consult me:

-- If you are coming for first time at NIMHANS and want to consult me, I will be available in the Neurology OPD on Monday and Thursday.
-Both days the OPD starts at 8 AM on the
+- If you are coming for first time at NIMHANS and want to consult me, I will be available in the Neurology OPD on Thursday.
+OPD starts at 8 AM on the first floor

-- Once you are seen by me either on Monday or Thursday and if a file is opened (a Neuro number will be allotted), your follow up visit at NIMHANS will be ONLY ON WEDNESDAY (8AM).
+- Once you are seen by me a file is opened (a Neuro number will be allotted), your follow up visit at NIMHANS will be on WEDNESDAY (8AM) or in some instance

 - My expertise include: